Kossit73/Broiler_chicken_Financial_Model/README.md

 The dashboard now presents all inputs on a single **Input Landing Page** that groups controls into Production, Pricing, Costs, and Capital & financing sections.
 As you tweak values, the NPV/IRR metrics and detailed tables refresh instantly.
+Below the metrics you will find three workspaces:

+1. **Production & revenues** – retains the assumptions summary (grouped into the four schedules), detailed revenue schedules, production cycle results, annual summary, and discounted cash flows.
+2. **Financial statements** – exposes the modeled income statement, balance sheet, cash flow statement, and debt amortization tables with download buttons for each.
+3. **Advanced analytics** – surfaces KPIs (average margins, DSCR, payback) and line charts for DSCR and long-range revenue/EBITDA/net-income/free-cash-flow trends.

-The Production tab continues to house the four-part assumptions summary as well as dedicated revenue schedules for broilers, eggs, manure, live birds, and by-products.
-Download buttons on each table let you export the current view as CSV files.
+Download buttons appear on every table so you can export the current view as CSV files without rerunning the CLI.

 ## Revenue schedules helper (optional)